-Chronic illness takes its toll in so many ways and requires a different approach to what we call self-care.
-Often it is comfortable with our busy lives not to recognize the importance of self-care, as well as to resist it.
+Chronic illness takes its toll in so many ways and requires different approaches to care.
+It is comfortable with our busy lives not to recognize self-compassion as important, and oftentimes to resist it.
 This being a result of the “scarcity” consciousness that there is not enough money, time, or love.

 We then feel a need to grab what we need and hold on tight, and at the same time view opportunities to refill our gas tank as a time not being as productive as it could.
 We even may consider it somewhat selfish.
 However, the truth is the opposite.

 Self-care is a necessity for anyone, even not suffering from chronic illness.
 If I am trying to live my life in a frantic chase, then I will be very depleted of patience, resiliency, and temper.
 This will cause many unintended side effects and poor judgments that will cost far more time than the prioritization of self-care.
 It’s very similar to the trip to the gas station.
 The car is nearly empty, and I know if I keep on driving, I will get stuck, so I make an investment in my future and fill up the gas.
 Also, some people feel like self-care is somehow selfish.

 In this respect, I heard a fascinating story about a yoga retreat and the master who was talking about compassion.
 One of the students stated that they teach special needs children, and sometimes the children will hit her, and even bite her; how can she have compassion?

 The teacher answer: first, you need to have compassion for YOURSELF.
 From my experience, those who are chronically ill and are usually overachievers.
 There is a significant opportunity to have compassion for oneself and make sure that we are well.
 So we need to permit ourselves to plan in our schedule specific times to fit particular needs.

 This should be an appointment in our calendar, just like this writer has an appointment in his calendar to play dungeons and dragons on Monday night.
 Plan something in the week to do something which enriches your heart and soul.